Serbroda/jucosuma/README.md

-# Jucoma – Just a Contract Manager
+# Jucosuma – Just a Contract and Subscription Manager

 Jucosuma (**Ju**st a **Co**ntract and **Su**bscription **Ma**nager) is a lightweight web application for creating, editing, and managing contracts and subscriptions.
-With a Go backend API, HTMX dialogs for icon selection, and a responsive Tailwind CSS interface, Jucoma delivers a modern, dynamic workflow for contract and subscription management.
+With a Go backend API, HTMX dialogs for icon selection, and a responsive Tailwind CSS interface, Jucosuma delivers a modern, dynamic workflow for contract and subscription management.

 ---

 ## 🎯 Motivation

 Jucosuma is heavily inspired by the excellent iOS app **“Contract”** by Benedikt Betz.
 While “Contract” offers a beautiful native experience on iOS, I wanted a self-hostable, browser-based solution that multiple household members can access and use without relying on proprietary app stores or individual devices.
-Jucoma brings the clean contract management concepts of the iOS app to the web, with collaboration in mind.
+Jucosuma brings the clean contract management concepts of the iOS app to the web, with collaboration in mind.

 ---